ember-learn/super-rentals-tutorial/src/CONTRIBUTING.md

-# Contributing to the super-rentals-tutorial
+# Contributing

-TODO: add more info here!
+Thank you for your interest in improving the Super Rentals Tutorial!
+This repository contains the logic to generate the prose markdown for our tutorial, as well as the code for the tutorial _app_ itself.

-### Adding and modifying chapters
+Please note that all of the content to generate markdown and code are located in individual chapter files in `/src/chapters`.
+Any modifications/additions should occur there.

-Chapters are located in `/src/chapters`, and any modifications/additions should occur there.
-Do not modify the  `/dist/chapters` directory, as `/dist` is not committed to the repository, and only contains generated content!
+When building this tutorial you may notice that you have a `/dist/chapters` generated locally.
+Please note that this directory is _not_ committed, and contains the output of your locally-generated tutorial content.
+Please be mindful not to modify anything in the `/dist` directory as it is git ignored and any changes there will not impact what is generate!
+Instead, make your changes inside of the `/src` directory only.

-## Prose workflow
+## Making changes to the tutorial prose

-If you are modifying or adding new prose to the tutorial, please be sure to follow the formatting styleguide below!
+If you are modifying or adding new prose to the tutorial, please be sure to follow the formatting style guide below!
 Following these conventions will make it easier to review your contribution. 😊

-### Formatting styleguide
+### Formatting style guide

 * When naming chapters, be sure that they are prefixed with two digits before the chapter name to ensure that they are ordered correctly.
     * For example: `01-orientation.md`.